 Use Irradiance Map – When enabled, the irradiance map is used to approximate diffuse indirect illumination for the object.
 If disabled, brute force GI is used.
 You can use this for objects in the scene which have small details and are not approximated very well by the irradiance map.

 Affect Alpha – When enabled, makes shadows affect the alpha contribution of the matte surface.
 Areas in perfect shadow produce white alpha, while completely unoccluded areas produce black alpha.
-Note that GI shadows (from skylight) are also computed, however GI shadows on matte objects are not supported by the light cache GI engine, when used as primary engine.
-You can safely use it with matte surfaces as secondary engines.
+Note that GI shadows (from skylight) are also computed, however GI shadows on matte objects are not supported by the light cache GI engine, when used as a primary engine.
+You can safely use that with matte surfaces as secondary engines.

 Shadow Brightness – An optional brightness parameter for the shadows on the matte surface.
 A value of 0.0 makes the shadows completely invisible, while a value of 1.0 shows the full shadows.

-GI surface ID – This number can be used to prevent the blending of Light Cache samples across different surfaces.
+GI Surface ID – This number can be used to prevent the blending of Light Cache samples across different surfaces.
 If two objects have different GI surface IDs, the light cache samples of the two objects are not blended.
 This can be useful for preventing light leaks between objects of vastly different illumination.

 When creating a matte object with V-Ray Object Properties and using the V-Ray CUDA engine, please note the following: